singlebrook/haml-sprockets/README.md

 ## How to use it?

 The gem includes [haml-js].
 You would not have to download it separately.
 To use this gem, you need to do the following.

 In the `Gemfile`, add the following line.

     gem "haml-sprockets"

-In `app/assets/javascripts/application.js` add the following line before `//= require_tree .`
+In `app/assets/javascripts/application.js` add the following lines before `//= require_tree .`.
+The first line is optional and provides MSIE8 compatibility.

+    //=require haml_msie8
     //=require haml

 Now, you can create hamljs files under `app/assets/javascripts/templates` folder.
 You can create the templates folder, if it does not already exist.